frank-xwang/towards-universal-object-detection/README.md

 2. RuntimeError: CUDNN_STATUS_EXECUTION_FAILED:

     Usually, this is caused by using different cudnn when building and running pytorch.
 You can check this simply by running: torch.backends.cudnn.version().
 You can also test by checking if the output of "pytorch.version.cuda" and "nvcc --version" gives you the same cudnn version.
 If the above checks fail, you need to reinstall pytorch and make sure to use the same cudnn within the inference time.

+3. THCudaCheck FAIL file=/opt/conda/conda-bld/pytorch_1524586445097/work/aten/src/THC/THCGeneral.cpp line=844 error=11 : invalid argument

+    This error is solved in latest pytorch, update pytorch could solve it.
+This error will not have influence during inference and training time for pytorch0.4.0, we can simly ignore it.
+Check [this](https://github.com/pytorch/pytorch/issues/21154) for details.

 ### Citation